Add this event to your calendar (Outlook, iCalendar)

 <<< Difficulty Level >>>

-Our outings will be at the AOC’s D4 and D5 difficulty levels ranging from 8 to 18 miles, and 1,840 to 3,300 feet of elevation gain.
+Our event will be at the AOC D5 difficulty level.
 The continuous nature of daily outings requires all participants to be physically prepared and trained before taking this trip.
-It is also perfectly okay if you want to skip a day to rest, or explore some of the popular non-back-country areas on your own.

 <<< Bear Safety >>>